MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 Customer Insights does not support the following data sharing scenarios:
 - If you enable data sharing with Dataverse, you won't be able to [create predicted or missing values in an entity](predictions.md).
 - If you enable data sharing with Dataverse, you won't be able to view any optional PowerBI Embedded reports in your Customer Insights instance.

-When connecting to a Dataverse environment, the error message **This CDS organization is already attached to another Customer Insights instance** means that the Dataverse environment is already used in a Customer Insights environment.
-You can remove the existing connection as a global administrator on the Dataverse environment.
-It can take a couple of hours to populate the changes.

 ### Remove an existing connection to a Dataverse environment